MarenTech/cordova-plugin-sanar/README.md

 ```

 ## Usage
-Check the [demo code](demo/) to follow the integration / code example.
+Check the [example](example/) to follow the integration / code example.